seandstewart/bardly/pending/romances/the-tempest/11-player.md

 **PROSPERO**
 Why, that's my dainty Ariel!
 I shall miss thee:
 But yet thou shalt have freedom: so, so, so.
-To the king’s ship, invisible as thou art:
+To the king's ship, invisible as thou art:
 There shalt thou find the mariners asleep
 Under the hatches.
 So return as the boatswain
 Who now awakes.
 Enforce them to this place,